DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Re claims 1, 8 and 15: Sokolic teaches receiving, by at least one computing device of a provider, a selection of images and data fields of a company associated with an invoicer ([0165], figs. 23A, 26-32); receiving, by at least one computing device, an invoice from an invoicer device of the invoicer that is directed to a purchase made by an invoicee ([0175]-[0177], see EOB example for services already rendered); generating, by the at least one computing device, an invoice payment detail web page for the invoicer that is customized for the invoice, using the selected images and data fields, wherein the invoice detail web page targets the invoicee by presenting company information associated with the invoicee and access to at least the invoice directed to the invoicee from the invoicer ([0175]-[0177], figs. 26-32); hosting the invoice payment detail web page on the at least one computing device, wherein the computing device is associated with a third party to the invoicer and the invoicee ([0175]); sending, by the least one computing device, the invoice to an invoicee device of the invoicee, the invoice comprising at least a uniform resource locator (URL) link to the invoice payment detail web page ([0175]); receiving, by the least one computing device, a request from the invoicee device, the request being directed to the URL link ([0175]); sending, by the at least one computing device, the invoice payment detail web page to the invoicee device, the invoice payment detail web page comprising at least an amount input field to capture an invoice payment amount for the invoice, wherein the third party comprises the provider ([0174]-[0175]); receiving, from the invoicee device, an invoice payment detail response comprising at least the invoice payment amount for the invoice ([0174]-[0175]); and initiating a payment from a provider account to an invoicer account, the provider account being held by a provider and the invoicer account being held by the invoicer (abstract, [0147], [0155], [0172]).
+Re claims 1, 8 and 15: Sokolic teaches receiving, by at least one computing device of a provider, a selection of images and data fields of a company associated with an invoicer ([0165], figs. 23A, 26-32); generating, by the at least one computing device, an invoice payment detail web page that is customized for the invoice using the selection of images and data fields, wherein the invoice payment detail web page targets the invoicee by presenting company information associated with the invoicee and the invoicer and access to at least the invoice ([0175]-[0177], figs. 26-32); generate an invoice directed to an invoicee from the invoicer, the invoice comprising at least a uniform resource locator (URL) link to the invoice payment detail web page ([0175]); sending, by the least one computing device, the invoice to an invoicee device of the invoicee ([0175]); receiving, from the invoicee device, an invoice payment detail response through the invoice payment detail web page, the invoice payment detail response comprising at least the invoice payment amount for the invoice ([0174]-[0175]); and initiating a payment from a provider account to an invoicer account, the provider account being held by a provider and the invoicer account being held by the invoicer (abstract, [0147], [0155], [0172]).

 However, Cox teaches multiple financing options with different interest rates, time periods, down payments etc., and receiving a selected one of the financing options ([0078]).